FDA warning letter: Impact

 A drug warning letter (except those issued to institutional review boards (IRBs), clinical investigators, sponsors, and clinical trial monitors) includes a statement of implications for the award of federal contracts.
 If current good manufacturing practice (cGMP) violations are cited, it adds a statement regarding the potential impact on requests for approval of export certificates and drug applications.

-Additional impact for device manufacturers

 Device Warning Letters (except those issued to IRBs, clinical investigators, sponsors, and monitors involved in clinical trials) include the notice, "Federal agencies are advised of all Warning Letters about devices so that they may take this information into account when considering the award of contracts."

 Warning letters that include cGMP violations include the statement:

 Additionally, premarket approval applications for Class III devices to which the Quality System regulation deviations are reasonably related will not be approved until the violations have been corrected.
 Requests for Certificates to Foreign Governments will not be granted until the violations related to the subject devices have been corrected.

-Instructions for the response
+Response instructions

 The Warning Letter provides instructions, as appropriate, stating that the organization's response must include: